-- SM is in great shape

-- SM is incomplete

-- Explanation for: hierarchy, neutrino mass, dark stuff, baryogenesis...

-- Theory of flavor?
+- SM is in great shape - SM is incomplete - Explanation for: hierarchy, neutrino mass, dark stuff, baryogenesis... - Theory of flavor?
 Q-gravity?
-Unification/SUSY?

-- Great excitement ahead of us

-- The excitement could be greater

-- In the "blood" of FPCP to test for fundamental principles: what if!

-- I do not advocate any of the avenues I described above

-- Theory may be garbage

-- Nature may require new paradigms
+Unification/SUSY? - Great excitement ahead of us - The excitement could be greater - In the "blood" of FPCP to test fundamental principles: what if! - I do not advocate any of the avenues I described above - Theory may be garbage, but where to look? - Still, understanding nature may require new paradigms - Conjecture, Intuition, Serendipity ...
+Discovery!

-- Need to look!

-FPCP: Fundamental Physics - Challenge Principles
+FPCP: Fundamental Principles Contested - Physics